Project: Kirknewton Solar and BESS Farm

 Public engagement

-• An initial meeting with community councils took place in May 2025 and a public exhibition is to be held June 2025.
+• An initial meeting with community councils took place in May 2025, and a public exhibition is to be held in June 2025.

 • 1-1 briefing meetings with elected representatives.